datasciritwik/lsdembed/read.md

 ## Overview

-LSdembed is a revolutionary text embedding library that models text tokens as particles in a physical system.
-Unlike traditional embedding methods that rely purely on statistical or neural approaches, LSdembed uses classical mechanics principles to simulate semantic relationships through particle interactions.
+LSDEmbed is a revolutionary text embedding library that models text tokens as particles in a physical system.
+Unlike traditional embedding methods that rely purely on statistical or neural approaches, lsdembed uses classical mechanics principles to simulate semantic relationships through particle interactions.

 The core insight is that **semantic similarity can be modeled as physical forces**: similar tokens attract each other, while dissimilar tokens repel.
 By simulating this particle system until equilibrium, we obtain embeddings that capture nuanced semantic relationships.